-Author has written 17 stories for Hobbit, and Supernatural.
+Author has written 26 stories for Hobbit, Supernatural, and Star Wars.

 “Meysun” is an Arabic name that means “Pride” - it is not my name but it might have been, which is why I wanted to use it as a pen-name.